kmoosman/treatment-estimator/README.md

 ### Deployment

-This live demo if this application is deployed using [AWS Amplify](https://aws.amazon.com/amplify/) which can be a quick and easy solution for deploying frontend only applications such as this.
+The live demo if this application is deployed using [AWS Amplify](https://aws.amazon.com/amplify/) which can be a quick solution for deploying frontend only applications.
 They also offer a generous free tier for new users.

 ### Support notes